-As an additional check to assure that little or no fissile material and/or fuel bearing material is being removed from the RCS, grab samples will be taken of the diatomaceous earth and filtered material in the 55 gallon drum.
+As an additional check to assure that little or no fissile material and/or fuel bearing material is being removed from the RCS, grab samples will be periodically taken of the diatomaceous earth and filtered material in the 55 gallon drum.
 A test for gross alpha radioactivity will be used to calculate the quantity of fissile material in the drum.
 The drum may be used to accumulate as many as ten (10) cleanings of the filter media.
 Since little or no fuel is expected in any filter loading, it is obvious that insufficient fuel could accumulate in the drum to create criticality concerns.
-For enough fuel to accumulate in the drum to create a criticality problem, radiation level would be on the order of 2500 R/hr on the side of the drum.